sethgoldstein88/ACG6697/notebooks/README.md

 # UMD Audit Analysis - Notebooks

-## 🎯 For Memo Writers: How to Use These Notebooks
+How to Use These Notebooks

 **Each notebook is SELF-CONTAINED and answers one requirement completely.**